JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 - Starkey: detailed message if no update available
 - Starkey: add checker for PatientBase in the Extra Menu
 - Sonic: `ExpressFit` should be `ExpressFit Pro`
+- HIMSA: add checker for driver and firmware upgrader in the Extra Menu
 - Documents improved

 ### v2025.03.04